goranagojic/PyMED-DX/README.md

 pip install -r requirements.txt
 ```

-After these commands you can run the following commands to run the en-to-end pipelines:
+After these commands you can run the following commands to run the end-to-end pipelines:

 ```bash
 ./scripts/end-to-end-example1.sh